::: Island of Hawaii Postmarks, Part 1 - Alualu to Hilo :::

 Scarcity: 3

 to Hilo in June, 1879.
-It was sent for repair in November, 1886 and was lost in
+It was returned to Honolulu for repair in November, 1886 and was lost in

 Blue strikes are recorded in October, 1884 -1886 and perhaps into 1888; the 1894 strikes